matsengrp/antigen/README.md

 ## Introduction

 Antigen implements an SIR epidemiological model where hosts in a population are infected with viruses that have distinct antigenic phenotypes.
-Hosts make contacts trasmitting viruses and also recover from infection.
+Hosts make contacts transmitting viruses and also recover from infection.
 After recovery, a host remembers the antigenic phenotype it was infected with as part of its immune history.
 The risk of infection after contact depends on comparing the infecting virus's phenotype to the phenotypes in the host immune history.